shopware/docs/resources/references/adr/2021-08-11-make-platform-stand-alone.md

 You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/2021-08-11-make-platform-stand-alone.md)
 {% endhint %}

+# Make shopware/platform stand-alone for development and testing

 ## Context

 The platform requires some additional config, a console and web entrypoint and additional development tooling for development, tests and